 A trusts and estates practice involves providing advice to individuals (typically high-net worth individuals) on how to best structure their estates.
 Usually, this involves creating whatever structure for an estate that will best preserve and pass on assets with a minimum of tax liability.
 A trusts and estates lawyer should generally be familiar with wills, trusts, powers of attorney, and life insurance instruments.
 Trusts and estates lawyers both create and administer such instruments.
 On occasion, a trusts and estates lawyer will also handle litigation over the disposition of an individual’s assets and the interpretation or the validity of the decedent’s will.

-University of Florida Levin College of Law, Class Of 2012
+University of Notre Dame Law School, Class Of 2012

-Georgetown University School of Law, Class Of 2004
+University of Chicago Law School, Class Of 2018